Chymyst/chymyst-core/docs/chymyst01.md

 ### Logging the contents of the soup

-For debugging purposes, it is useful to see what molecules are currently present in the soup and waiting to react with other molecules, at a given reaction site.
+For debugging purposes, it is useful to see what molecules are currently present in the soup at a given reaction site (RS), waiting to react with other molecules.
 This is achieved by calling the `logSoup` method on any of the molecule emitters.
 This method will return a string showing the molecules that are currently present in the soup at that RS.
 The `logSoup` output will also show the values carried by each molecule.

-In our example, all three molecules `counter`, `incr`, and `decr` are declared as inputs at our reaction site, so we could use any of the emitters, say `decr`, to log the soup contents:
+In our example, all three molecules `counter`, `incr`, and `decr` are declared as inputs at our RS, so we could use any of the emitters, say `decr`, to log the soup contents:

 ```
 > println(decr.logSoup)